shsiddhant/womens-wc/README.md

 Both the base dataset and feature dataset have been saved as parquet files, and can be found inside `data/processed` - `base_dataset.parquet` and
 `features_dataset.parquet`.
+You can generate them from raw data using the data processing scripts (as explained in the notebook) .

 #### Base Dataset Schema